 Finding a housemate

-Advertise for a housemate through your local newspaper.
+You could also advertise for a housemate through your local newspaper.
 Classifieds are written in a particular style using lots of abbreviations such as:

 - M/F - male/female